ewolff/service-mesh-primer/manuscript/04-Example.md

 least provide some very basic information in the logs without any impact on the code or the microservices.

-Istio allows to simulate problem in the system by injecting delay and faults.
+Istio allows to simulate problems in the system by injecting delays and faults.
 That is useful to test the system's resilience.
 Istio's circuit breaker and retries even help to implement resilience.
-If a microservices fails, the system still needs to compensate that failure.
+If a microservice fails, the system still needs to compensate that failure.
 Dealing with a failed service must be covered by the domain logic.
 The microservices in the example are self-contained i.e. all data for the logic is stored in the microservice.
 So a failed microservice has very limited impact.
-However, his is a feature of the architecture and not the service mesh.
+However, this is a feature of the architecture and not the service mesh.